favonia/cloudflare-ddns/README.markdown

 | `UPDATE_ON_START` | Boolean values, such as `true`, `false`, `0` and `1`.
 See [strconv.ParseBool](https://pkg.go.dev/strconv#ParseBool) | Whether to check IP addresses on start regardless of `UPDATE_CRON` | No | `true`
 | `UPDATE_TIMEOUT` | Positive time durations with a unit, such as `1h` and `10m`.
 See [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) | The timeout of each attempt to update DNS records, per domain, per record type | No | `30s` (30 seconds)

-Note that the update schedule _does not_ take the time to update records into consideration.
+⚠️ The update schedule _does not_ take the time to update records into consideration.
 For example, if the schedule is “for every 5 minutes”, and if the updating itself takes 2 minutes, then the actual interval between adjacent updates is 3 minutes, not 5 minutes.
 </details>

 <details>